azat-co/practicalnode/chapter6/chapter6.md

 **Warning** You should replace randomly generated values with your own ones.

-`session()` must be preceded by `cookieParser()` because session depend on cookies to work properly.
-For more information about these and other Express.js/Connect middleware, refer to Pro Express.js 4 [Apress, 2014].
+`session()` must be preceded by `cookieParser()` because session depends on cookies to work properly.
+For more information about these and other Express.js/Connect middleware, refer to *Pro Express.js 4* (Apress, 2014).

-Beware of another cookies middleware.
-It's name is `cookie-sesison`.
-It's not as secure as `cookie-parser` and `express-session`. `cookie-session` can be used in some cases but I don't recommend it because it stores all information in the cookie, not on the server.
-The usage is import and apply:
+Beware of another cookie middleware.
+It's name is `cookie-sesison` and it's not as secure as `cookie-parser` with `express-session`.
+This is because `cookie-session` stores all information in the cookie, not on the server. `cookie-session` can be used in some cases but I do not recommend it.
+The usage is to import the module and to apply it to the Express.js `app`:

 ```js
 const cookieSession = require('cookie-session')